-(with reference to a soluble chemical or mineral) drain away from soil, ash, or similar material by the action of percolating liquid, especially rainwater: [with object]: the nutrient is quickly leached away [no obj]: pesticides that leach into rivers
+1(With reference to a soluble chemical or mineral) drain away from soil, ash, or similar material by the action of percolating liquid, especially rainwater: [with object]: the nutrient is quickly leached away [no object]: pesticides that leach into rivers